davidderus/christopher/README.md

 Here is a complete list of all supported services.

-Do not hesitate to write a PR to add more.
+Do not hesitate to write a PR with some tests to add more.

 ### Providers